 Under Sudanese law, women and their children may encounter difficulties relating to mobility.
-This may include being prohibited from departing Sudan if the father’s consent is not provided—regardless of custodial rights accorded to the mother by any Sudanese, Canadian or other courts.
+Local authorities may prohibited them from departing Sudan if the father has not given his consent, regardless of custodial rights accorded to the mother by any Sudanese, Canadian or other courts.

-Be sure that your routine vaccines are up-to-date regardless of your travel destination.
+Be sure that your routine vaccines, as per your province or territory, are up-to-date regardless of your travel destination.

-You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you.
+You may be at risk for preventable diseases while travelling in this destination.
+Talk to a travel health professional about which medications or vaccines are right for you.

 Hepatitis A is a disease of the liver spread through contaminated food and water or contact with an infected person.
 All those travelling to regions with a risk of hepatitis A infection should get vaccinated.